Skip to main content

 1 mentions Positive Neutral Negative

-The story aspect of the game is engaging enough to encourage solo play, particularly for those familiar with the board game, as it enhances the overall experience through its missions.
+The story aspect of the game is engaging enough to encourage solo play, particularly for those familiar with the board game, as it offers a compelling narrative experience through its missions.

 Buy Commands & Colors: The Great War